seu-as-code/seu-as-code.archetype/README.md

 }
 ```

-The recommend way of storing your credentials securely is to use the [SEU-as-Code Credentials Plugin](https://github.com/seu-as-code/seu-as-code.plugins/tree/master/seuac-credentials-plugin).
+The recommend way of storing your credentials securely is to use the [SEU-as-code Credentials Plugin](https://github.com/seu-as-code/seu-as-code.plugins/tree/master/seuac-credentials-plugin).
 Currently this plugin only works under Windows.
 In your `build.gradle` file you can then access the credentials as follows:
 ```groovy
 repositories {